 THE ORIGINS OF ZUCCARELLO

-Val Pennavaira and Neva valleys gave up finds which prove building continuity from the prehistoric and Roman ages, but the first information on those housing units which later became part of the important Marquisate of Zuccarello goes back to the 13th century.
+Val Pennavaira and Neva valleys never gave up finds which prove building continuity from the prehistoric and Roman ages, but the first information on those housing units which later became part of the important Marquisate of Zuccarello goes back to the 13th century.

 Between the Roman and Late Middle Ages, this territory held some importance, in particular after the Byzantine occupation because it was very probably in the area that is believed to have coincided with the Limes, the mysterious watershed between the Byzantine and Lombard territories, and of which we still do not know the precise location.